Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Hallucination Mitigation via Mechanistic Uncertainty Calibration (MUC)

 For the experiments in this work, we combine the VUFs exacted from three datasets together and construct $\mathcal{D}_{certain}$ and $\mathcal{D}_{uncertain}$ as samples with VU Score $\leq0.05$ and $\geq 0.9$ respectively.

 We calculate semantic entropy (SE) to measure semantic uncertainty.
 The maximum of SE is the entropy of uniform distribution $max_SE = ln N$, is the number of samples used in the SE calculation.
 The minimum SE is 0.
 So $su(x)_{norm} = su(x)/ lnN$.
 The maximum of VU is 1.0, and the minimum is 0.
-We set $max_\alpha=1.0$ for Llama-3.1-8B-Instruct, $max_\alpha=0.4$ for Mistral-7B-Instruct-v0.3, and $max_\alpha=3.0$ for Qwen2.5-7B-Instruct across three datasets.
+We set $max_\alpha=1.0$ for Llama-3.1-8B-Instruct, $max_\alpha=0.4$ for Mistral-7B-Instruct-v0.3, $max_\alpha=3.0$ for Qwen2.5-7B-Instruct, and $max_\alpha=4.0$ for Llama-3.1-70B-Instruct across three datasets.